orkes-io/docs/docs/developer-guides/task-to-domain.md

 }
 ```

-While running the workflow, you can provide the task to mapping as shown in the following image:
+While running the workflow, you can provide the task-to-domain mapping as shown in the following image:

 <p align="center"><img src="/content/img/task-to-domain.png" alt="Task To Domain mapping while invoking workflows" width="100%" height="auto"></img></p>

-## Fallback Task to Domain
+## Fallback Task-to-domain

 Another feature of domains is that you can specify a fallback domain.
 The concept is simple as follows: